NVIDIA/aistore/docs/storage_svcs.md

 Choose the number data and parity slices depending on required level of protection and the cluster configuration.
 The number of storage targets must be greater than sum of the number of data and parity slices.
 If the cluster uses only replication (by setting `objsize_limit` to a very high value), the number of storage targets must exceed the number of parity slices.

+Global rebalance supports erasure coded buckets.
+Besides moving existing objects between targets, it repairs damaged objects and their slices if possible.
+As of version 2.6, global rebalance running in EC mode skips buckets which have EC disabled.
+Before start, global rebalance checks properties of all buckets to be rebalanced and automatically enters EC mode if it detects an erasure coded bucket.

 Notes:

 - Every data and parity slice is stored on a separate storage target.
 To reconstruct a damaged object, AIStore requires at least `ec.data_slices` slices in total out of data and parity sets